 Skip to main content

-Use Form when your app has a traditional HTML login — a page with a username and password field that posts to a server and sets a session cookie (or returns a token stored in localStorage).
+Pick Username and password when your app has a traditional HTML login — a page with a username and password field that posts to a server and sets a session cookie (or returns a token stored in localStorage).
+The dashboard label is Username and password; the underlying CLI / YAML strategy name remains form.

 When to use